FanofAiden/COMP-3005-FP/README.md

   This is done in the `DDL` sql file.<be>
   Input these commands into the SQL Shell (psql)<br>
     Make sure you're inside the `finalassignment` database<br>

+  <br> Before running the program, in the main() function, there are some options to run this program.
+Comment/Uncomment if youd like to ...<br>
+  <br> 1. loadDDL() loads the DDL file.
+ONLY RUN THIS ON FIRST TIME BOOT, OR ELSE YOU WILL FACE ERRORS IF YOU DO NOT DROP TABLES AFTER. <br>
+  <br> 2. loadDML() loads the DML File.
+ONLY RUN THIS FILE ON FIRST BOOT OR ELSE YOU WILL FACE ERRORS.
+This is sample data for the database <br>
+  <br> 3. dropAllTables() drops a;ll tables.
+If you want to reset database after closing app, leave uncommenetd. with this uncommneted you can pair with previous two functions so every boot is a fresh wipe of newly added     data. <br>
 Once you run the program, the tables are created and populated with inital data.<br>

 Once the program is running, you are given options to login, register, or exit:<br>